 View a Slideshow featuring beautiful images of each of the gardens found in Manito Park.

-Manito Park Bench Cafe, located between Mirror Pond and the Joel E. Ferris Perennial Garden, opens from late May to late September each year, serving our loyal and new guests with Rockwood Bakery pastries, fresh made sandwiches, wraps, salad, espresso drinks and much more.
+Manito Park Bench Cafe, located between Mirror Pond and the Joel E. Ferris Perennial Garden, opens from late May to late September each year, serving our loyal and new guests with Alpine Bakery pastries, fresh made sandwiches, wraps, salad, espresso drinks and much more.
 See the menu here (PDF 513 KB).